Since 2005, our commitment to excellence has enabled Eezi Pumps to become synonymous with quality built cost-effective energy saving pumping systems.

 QDX is a safe, reliable and high quality submersible pump.
 High Energy efficient motor with built-in overload protection and Capacitor.
 This Model can be used to pump Fresh Water in ponds, pools, basements, flooded areas etc.

-They are suitable for draining water containing particles such as short fibres, paper scraps, etc. and soft solid, such as muddy water, dirty water, domestic wastewater, sewage, manure, etc.
+WQK and WQ for water containing particles such as short fibres, paper scraps, etc. and soft solid, such as muddy water, dirty water, domestic wastewater, sewage, manure.

-This system applies to collect the liquid from toilet waste, shower, hand basin, washing machine etc., then pumps it to the main sewage system.
+Collects from toilet waste, shower, hand basin, washing machine etc., then pumps to the main sewage system.

 Our Multi-Stage Submersible Pump has a wide range of Applications and is ideal for Light Irrigation, Drainage from flooded areas, Rain Harvest Collection Tanks, Home/Industrial/Commercial Boosting and much more.